stella-dikmans/distel/docs/term1/dialogues1/dialogues1.md

 # what is my (updated) fight?

-I stated this course with the design of a **[first 'my fight' poster](https://stella-dikmans.github.io/distel/term1/bootcamp/myfight/)** (left) and are now updating this according to the transformations I was going through (right)s. about this transformation there is a more detailed account in **[the following chapter](https://stella-dikmans.github.io/distel/term2/designstudio2/designstudio2/#_1)**.
+I started this course with the design of a **[first 'my fight' poster](https://stella-dikmans.github.io/distel/term1/bootcamp/myfight/)** (left) and are now updating this according to the transformations I was going through (right)s. about this transformation there is a more detailed account in **[the following chapter](https://stella-dikmans.github.io/distel/term2/designstudio2/designstudio2/#_1)**.

 <img src="../myfight1+2.png" alt="drawing" width="1000"/>